Where Allison Stands

 As a scientist, I am committed to improving public education about the safety and importance of vaccines.
 Following recommended vaccination schedules keeps children and communities safe.

-As a citizen, I believe in any family structure that is founded on the love and trust of consenting adults, regardless of gender, religion, or ethnicity.
+As a citizen, I believe we must reform the Texan foster care system, and I believe in any family structure that is founded on the love and trust of consenting adults, regardless of gender, religion, or ethnicity.

 As a woman, I am proud to be an advocate for gender equality, and a strong voice against harassment, discrimination, and domestic violence.